Gekinzen/zen_barebone_alpha_development/README.md

 - **Enter** submits, **Esc** cancels
 - **Eye icon** toggles show/hide password (between `TextInput.Password`
   and `TextInput.Normal` echoMode)
-- **Click outside** the card on the dimmed backdrop → cancel
+- **Click outside** the card on the dimmed backdrop cancels
-- **Click any other surface** outside the overlay window (e.g. the bar, a desktop widget) → cancel via `HyprlandFocusGrab.onCleared`
+- **Click any other surface** outside the overlay window (e.g. the bar, a desktop widget) cancels via `HyprlandFocusGrab.onCleared`
 - **Connect button** is disabled while the password field is empty
 - **Themed colors** match the active Zen Shell theme (uses